<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The companies selling smart home devices love to tout how the savings will simply add up.
 One company whose services shall remain unnamed even suggested that the amount you could save on your homeowner’s insurance might even pay for the cost of the smart system itself!

-That doesn’t even factor in the monthly maintenance costs on many home automation systems.
+That doesn’t even factor in the monthly maintenance costs of many home automation systems.
 Tech guru websites predict that it’ll be at least 2019 before any real savings are realized by homeowners through their insurance policies because they explain, that the systems are too new and don’t have sufficient standardization for their risk assessment departments to calculate across-the-board savings estimates.

 State Farm suggests that savings are possible.
 They state that “Home automation and security savings of up to 10% may be available to State Farm customers who buy a discount eligible system.”
 Note that it states “of up to 10%,” but that doesn’t mean you’ll save 10 percent.